yeti0904/ysh/README.md

 ```

 ## features
-ysh isn't finish but i'm working on useful features, here is a list of them
+ysh isn't finished but i'm working on useful features, here is a list of them

  - autocompletion (files AND commands)
  - multiple commands on one line, here's an example: `printf "hello "; printf "world\n"`